-The 10 Best Speakeasy Bars in Dallas
+The 11 Best Speakeasy Bars in Dallas

 One of the most mysterious hidden bars in Dallas is this secret Library bar inside Bishop Arts’ Atlas.
 Found behind a disguised bookshelf door, this intimate space is only open on select nights, is first-come, first-serve, and offers special rotating cocktails.

-Found at the back of Maison Chinoise (the newest restaurant from Lombardi Family Concepts), this new speakeasy-style bar offers sushi and sashimi platters, caviar, dim sum, dumplings, and a cocktail menu featuring Asian ingredients.
+Found at the back of Maison Chinoise (from Lombardi Family Concepts), this speakeasy-style bar offers sushi and sashimi platters, caviar, dim sum, dumplings, and a cocktail menu featuring Asian ingredients.
 The most elaborate (and pricey) include the Temple of Doom for $24, and Duck Old Fashioned (using duck fat-washed Garrison Brothers small batch bourbon) for $22.
 They also have live entertainment weekly.